DOI-USGS/cdi-software-tutorials-2025/ide-git-integration/popular-ides.md

 ## Visual Studio Code (VSCode)

-76.2% of surveyed developers reported using [Visual Studio Code (VSCode)][10].
-VSCode has the option of many (if not all) of the features of provided by IntelliJ IDEA and Visual Studio, packaged as a lightweight, configurable IDE installation.
+76.2% of surveyed developers reported using [Visual Studio Code (VS Code)][10].
+VS Code has the option of many (if not all) of the features of provided by IntelliJ IDEA and Visual Studio, packaged as a lightweight, configurable IDE installation.
 The base installation of this IDE has builtin Javascript, Typescript, and NodeJS support.
-Debugging and linting for other languages is provided via VSCode's large extension marketplace.
+Debugging and linting for other languages is provided via VS Code's large extension marketplace.
 VS Code can be run on Windows, MacOS, and Linux.

 | Pros                                        | Cons                                                                    |
 | ------------------------------------------- | ----------------------------------------------------------------------- |